 The best time to come to Marshall’s Beach is for sunset – it is absolutely breathtaking here!

 To get to Marshall’s Beach, look for a series of stairs just off the Batteries to Bluffs trail.
-Yes, they are kind of killer on the way back up – but trust me, it’s absolutely worth it for that incredible view and the fact that you’ve uncovered one of the best hidden gems in San Francisco.
+Yes, they are kind of killer on the way back up – but trust me, it’s absolutely worth it for that incredible view and the fact that you’ve uncovered one of the best hidden gems of San Francisco.

 You can also access Marshall’s Beach by getting onto the California Coastal Trail from Baker Beach, but you will have to climb up the sand ladder which is quite the workout!